auerlab/fasda/README.md

 ## Status

 We're in the early stages of development.
-So far we are able to efficiently calculating fold-change for an arbitrary number of conditions.
+So far we are able to efficiently calculate fold-change for an arbitrary number of conditions using a simplistic coverage measurement.
 Once this code is robust we will move onto computing P-values, exploring more sophisticated coverage algorithms, and adding other features.

-Sample output from Mus musculus data (GRCm39) and kallisto pseudobams.
+The sample output below is from Mus musculus data (GRCm39) and kallisto pseudobams with around 70,000,000 reads each.
+This 3-condition differential analysis runs in 6 minutes on a Core i5 2.9GHz (ThinkCenter M92p-tiny).
+The DA for just conditions 1 and 2 runs in 4.5 minutes.

 ```
+diffanal mouse-sorted.gff3 \
+    rep1-time1/pseudoalignments.bam \
+    rep1-time2/pseudoalignments.bam \
+    rep1-time3/pseudoalignments.bam

 Ch Gene             Cond1  Cond2  Cond3  FC 1-2  FC 1-3  FC 2-3
  1 4933401J01Rik     0.00   0.00   0.00       *       *       *
  1 Xkr4              0.03   0.05   0.02    1.54    0.59    0.38